-- Enjoys listening to stories and making up play scenarios. - Makes many different marks, including closed shapes, e.g. circles.
+- Enjoys listening to stories and making up play scenarios. - Makes many different marks, including closed shapes, e.g. circles. - Spots and suggests rhymes. - Claps syllables in a word.

 - Knows how to solve everyday problems in their play e.g. how to get water from one place to another. - Recognises some numbers and shows an interest in counting.